dataflows/dataflows.github.io/_posts/2015-05-13-excel_tips.markdown

     <img src="/assets/article_images/2015-05-13-excel_tips/github.png" />
 </center>

 On the left I see an old file and on the right I see a new one.
-My colleague changed height from 6 to 3 (_em_ is a unit of measure).
+My coworker changed height from 6 to 3 (_em_ is a unit of measure).
 I can write a comment and ask him to change it to another value.

 Office allows you to track changes but it’s not that powerful.
 If you need a better version control for Excel there are some projects like http://spreadgit.com/ that introduce tracking changes to spreadsheets.
 We have also built a product that lets you build software by writing Excel-like formulas separately and manage them in tools like github, but that’s a story for another time.